-The three-day Conference in Gdańsk will address issues including globalisation and European and nationalist answers to it.
-From 24 to 26 July, we will explore the current challenges to open societies and inclusive democracies, and how people risk being divided along lines of integration and identity.
-Moreover, the programme will include practical workshops and ample space for networking.
+The three-day Conference in Gdańsk addressed issues including globalisation and European and nationalist answers to it.
+From 24 to 26 July, we explored the current challenges to open societies and inclusive democracies, and how people risk being divided along lines of integration and identity.
+Moreover, the programme included practical workshops and ample space for networking.

-The Green European Foundation will contribute to this conference with three relevant workshops:
+The Green European Foundation contributed to this conference with three relevant workshops:

-- ONLINE LEARNING FOR GREEN POLITICS (Tuesday, 25th of July, 17h30-19h00): During this workshop, we will share the experience of Green European Foundation in developing e-learning programmes.
-Furthermore, the workshop will provide an interactive space for exploring ways in which the participants can make use of new (online) technologies to advance their own learning and activities.
+- ONLINE LEARNING FOR GREEN POLITICS (Tuesday, 25th of July, 17h30-19h00): During this workshop, we shared the experience of Green European Foundation in developing e-learning programmes.
+Furthermore, the workshop provided an interactive space for exploring ways in which the participants can make use of new (online) technologies to advance their own learning and activities.

-- TELLING THE STORY: GETTING YOUNG GREEN VOICES HEARD (Wednesday, 26 July, 11h-13h): This workshop aims to give you some tips and tools to make your voice heard.
-From coming up with an angle to turn an important topic into a compelling news story, to pitching your proposal and getting your work published – we’ll walk you through the steps to get your story out there.
+- TELLING THE STORY: GETTING YOUNG GREEN VOICES HEARD (Wednesday, 26 July, 11h-13h): This workshop aimed to give participants some tips and tools to make their voice heard.
+From coming up with an angle to turn an important topic into a compelling news story, to pitching their proposal and getting their work published – we walked them through the steps to get their story out there.